 ‘Behold, I send My messenger ahead of You,

 Who will prepare Your way before You.’“Truly I say to you, among those born of women there has not arisen anyone greater than John the Baptist!
 Yet the one who is least in the kingdom of heaven is greater than he.
 From the days of John the Baptist until now the kingdom of heaven suffers violence, and violent men take it by force.
 For all the prophets and the Law prophesied until John.
 And if you are willing to accept it, John himself is Elijah who was to come.
 He who has ears to hear, let him hear.”Matthew 11:7–14

 Do you know what the name Malachi means?
 Gleason Archer writes:

-So Malachi, Messenger of Jehovah, prophesies of John, the messenger who will prepare the way— ‘to turn the hearts of the fathers back to the children, and the disobedient to the attitude of the righteous, so as to make ready a people prepared for the Lord’, Jesus the Christ, Messiah.
+So Malachi, Messenger of Jehovah, prophesies of John, Messenger of Messiah, who will prepare the way and “turn the hearts of the fathers back to the children, and the disobedient to the attitude of the righteous, so as to make ready a people prepared for the Lord,” Jesus, the Christ.

 Архангел Гавриил поражает Захарию немотой The Angel Appears to Zacharias, Alexander Andreyevich Ivanov 1824.